 - Sufficient color contrast

-In an accessible PDF, these elements and others are tagged.
+In an accessible document, these elements and others are tagged.
 Tags are digital labels that define each element’s role and relationship to the other content of the page.
+A tagged PDF file contains additional metadata (details on the contents of the document’s elements).
 The tagging structure is what a screen reader or search engine will read to scan or present the content of the PDF.
-A logical tagged structure tree provides a meaningful reading order for content.
+A logical structure tree of a tagged PDF provides a meaningful reading order for content.

-How do I create an accessible and tagged PDF?
+How to create an accessible and tagged PDF?

-Also similar to an accessible website, the easiest way to make a document accessible is to include accessibility during the creation of a document.
-How you include accessibility when creating a document depends on the native format.
+Also similar to an accessible website, the easiest way to make sure that everyone can read and understand your document is to include accessibility during the creation process.
+This, in turn, depends on the document’s native format.

 We find that the majority of documents are created with Microsoft programs such as Word, Excel, PowerPoint, and Publisher.
 Luckily, Microsoft’s software includes many features to assist with document accessibility.
 A few examples of accessibility features in these programs include the ability to:

 - Add alternative (alt) text to images

 - Create a list structure